7 Best Surfaces for Hand Building

 Hand building clay can put pressure on your shoulders, arms, and wrists.
 You want your posture to be straight and your wrists to be comfortable.

-To gauge the correct height for your body is to stand with your hands straight down on your sides.
+To gauge the correct height for your body, stand with your hands straight down on your sides.
 Your working surface should be parallel to the palms of your hands in that position.
 This may mean shortening the legs or building up the height of your work table.

-If you are working in a seated position you want to make sure your seat is at the proper height so you are not slouching over your work table.
+If you are working in a seated position, make sure your seat is at the proper height so you are not slouching over your work table.

 Stabilizing the Surface

 Wedging involves pushing, beating, and slamming the clay.
 This can cause your surface to slide or move around.
-It’s important to stabilize the surface and make sure it stays in one place.
+It’s important to stabilize the surface and keep it in place.

 This will not be an issue if you use a counter or table.
 However, if you have a surface that may move, you can secure it with C – Claps.